hyperspy/hyperspy/doc/user_guide/cluster.rst

 Cluster analysis
 ================

 .. versionadded:: 1.6

+`Cluster analysis <https://en.wikipedia.org/wiki/Cluster_analysis>`_ or clustering is the task of grouping a set of measurements such that measurements in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups (clusters).
-A Hyperspy signal can represent a number of large arrays of different signals such as a map of chemical composition (EDS, XRF), a stack of elemental maps, chemical state (EELS/XANES), or structure (diffraction pattern).
+A Hyperspy signal can represent a number of large arrays of different measurements which can represent spectra, images or sets of paramaters.
 Identifying and extracting trends from large datasets is often difficult and PCA, BSS, NMF and cluster analysis play an important role in this process.

-Cluster analysis aims to group the data, or rather features in the data, into N sets with similar properties and it does this by comparing the "distances" (or similar metric) between different features and grouping those that are closest.
+Cluster analysis, in essence, compares the "distances" (or similar metric) between different sets of measurements and groups those that are closest together.

-Cluster analysis can be performed on raw data but is more commonly used on an extracted set of features.
+The features it groups can be raw data points, for example, comparing for every navigation dimension all points of a spectrum.
+However if the dataset is large the process of clustering can be computationally intensive so clustering is more commonly used on an extracted set of features or parameters.
+For example, extraction of two peak positions of interest via a fitting process rather than clustering all spectra points.

-PCA decomposition is one way to produce a set of features as it reduces the description of the data into a set of loadings and factors.
+Decomposition or Blind Source Separation (PCA, NMF, BSS etc.) can produce a smaller set of features as it reduces the description of the data into a set of loadings and factors.
-The loadings capture a core representation of the features in the spectra or images and the factors provide the mixing of these loadings to describe that describe the original data.
+The loadings capture a core representation of the features in the data and the factors provide the mixing ratios of these loadings that best describe the original data.
-These mixing factors can be interrogated to find similar regions and for PCA these represent relatively small data sets (typically <20 values) compared to finding clusters within raw data which can be several thousand features points per measurement.
+Overall this represents a much smaller data volume compared to the original data and can helps to identify initial differences.
+Cluster analysis is then performed on the factors.

-A detailed description of the application of cluster analysis in spectro-microscopy and further details on the theory and implementation can be found here.
+A detailed description of the application of cluster analysis in x-ray spectro-microscopy and further details on the theory and implementation can be found here.
 :ref:`[Lerotic2004] <Lerotic2004>`.

 Nomenclature
 ------------